Pavillon de verre, Montréal – Lacaton & Vassal, Frédéric Druot architectes associés à FABG

 The Science Behind Biophilic Design

-The concept of integrating nature into learning spaces isn’t revolutionary, it’s biological.
+Integrating nature into learning spaces is an act of biological alignment rather than a modern invention.
 The biophilia hypothesis, introduced by psychoanalyst Erich Fromm and later popularized by biologist Edward O. Wilson, posits that humans possess an innate tendency to seek connections with nature and other forms of life.
 Wilson defines biophilia as “the innate tendency to focus on life and lifelike processes.”
 Our well-being is deeply intertwined with our relationship to the natural world.

 Studies show that even brief exposure to nature, whether through outdoor play, greenery around schools, or even images of natural scenes, can lower anxiety, restore attention, and improve mood.
 One study found that children who attended schools with greener play areas had better working memory and less inattentiveness.
-A study published by Nature England highlighted that students had increased concentration levels (up 15%) and higher test scores (improved by as much as 25%) when their learning environments included direct exposure to nature.
+Furthermore, a study published by Natural England highlighted that students had increased concentration levels by 15% and higher test scores, which improved by as much as 25%, when their learning environments included direct exposure to nature.

 The Role of Architecture in Education